Typhoid Vaccination for International Travel

-The symptoms of Typhoid Fever usually begin six to 30 days following exposure, and can range from high fever to abdominal pain and headaches.
-There are a number of first-line antibiotics to treat Typhoid Fever, including ceftriaxone.
+The symptoms of typhoid fever usually begin six to 30 days following exposure, and can range from high fever to abdominal pain and headaches.
+There are a number of first-line antibiotics to treat typhoid fever.
 Unfortunately resistance to these antibiotics has become an issue, especially in the Indian subcontinent and Southeast Asia.

 The length of protection varies based on the vaccination method you choose.
 The oral vaccine is effective for seven years, and the injectable vaccines require a booster shot every three years.

 A typhoid vaccine can prevent up to 70% of cases.
 Protection against the infection will begin one to two weeks after vaccination, so it is recommended you see your Passport Health Travel Medicine Specialist a month prior to departure.

 Destination of travel is the strongest predictor of typhoid risk.
 The highest risk area is South Asia, where the Public Health Agency of Canada (PHAC) estimates one in 3,000 travellers may develop typhoid fever.
 There is an intermediate risk for travellers to sub-Saharan Africa, North Africa, the Middle East, and South America.

 The PHAC defines South Asia as Afghanistan, Bangladesh, Bhutan, India, Nepal, Maldives, Pakistan, and Sri Lanka.
 Among those countries, the majority of typhoid cases were reported in India, Pakistan, and Bangladesh.

 For more information about the typhoid vaccine or any other travel vaccines, schedule an appointment with your local Passport Health travel medicine clinic.